danielrothschild/danielrothschild.github.io/index.md

 <div class="papers">

+[Slides for Amsterdam Colloquium](ampartial.pdf) (2017, slides for Amsterdam Colloquium talk A Trivalent Approach to Anaphora and Presupposition)

 [Dynamic Conditionals](DynamicConditionals.pdf){:.paper} (2015, handout
 on the dynamic test semantics for conditionals for a workshop on conditionals in Osnabrük)